OSS-student/final_project/README.md

 # OSS final project.
-# Online parking space reservation website.
+# Online parking space reservation project.
-## 21600150 Kim Juntae
+## 21600150 Kim Juntae.
 * What does this project do?
   * This project reserve parking spaces online.
 * Why is this project useful?